EtherealEngine/etherealengine-docs/docs/2_devops_deployment/0_microk8s.md

 This guide is intended for local environment and currently tested on Ubuntu.

-## Install Docker
+## Install kubectl, Helm and Docker

-If [Docker](https://docs.docker.com/get-docker/) isn't already installed on your machine, install it.
+If [kubectl](https://kubernetes.io/docs/tasks/tools/), [Helm](https://helm.sh/docs/intro/install/) and [Docker](https://docs.docker.com/get-docker/) aren't already installed on your machine, install them.

 You may also need to install [Docker Compose](https://docs.docker.com/compose/install/)